-Update: I had a chance to play DOOM tonight at 4K with all settings on High/Ultra (some settings don’t have “Ultra” as an option), and it bounced around between 55 fps and 90 fps, sometimes going higher, but not typically.
+Later That Day: I had a chance to play DOOM tonight at 4K with all settings on High/Ultra (some settings don’t have “Ultra” as an option), and it bounced around between 55 fps and 90 fps, sometimes going higher, but not typically.
 Granted I only played it for 15 minutes or so to test, but definitely usable with those settings.
 When I knocked it down to the “High” preset at 4K it never dipped below 80 fps.
 This card should be solid for a long time.

 I had an annoying issue this morning with display flickering.
 Seemingly randomly the display would cut out and come back – almost like a driver was crashing and recovering.
 Strange though that I didn’t see anything in Event Viewer about the crashing/recovering, nor did I see a message on the desktop about the driver having crashed and recovered, which I’ve seen before on my laptop when nV released a flaky driver.
 This was extremely unnerving and had me worried.
 A quick Google search showed that it was an nVidia driver issue though, and I followed a little how-to guide to completely remove all of the nVidia drivers via the “DDU” utility, and then installed a driver that was one version older than the newest version.
 That seemed to do the trick and the system has been solid since.